 “We got out of the lift and he walked me to my room and he said, ‘I’d like to tell you a little story that was told to me by John Gielgud when I was working with the National Theater.
 You’ll have to think about it for a moment but I hope you get my drift: An actress is a little bit more than a woman, but an actor is a little bit less than a man.’

 I thought, ‘Oh!
 He’s not interested in me; I am the wrong sex!’

 “Honestly, he was such a love and he’s not here anymore.
 Of course I’m sure a lot of people in the National Theater knew!”

-Regarding Welch’s comments, there is no evidence whatsoever to actually question Boyd’s sexuality.
-Stephen Boyd was inherently cautious and always a gentleman with his female co-stars, so Welch’s conclusion in this interview seems outlandish.
-She never makes this reference again in any other article or even her own autobiography.
-There are many reasons Stephen would have rejected Welch’s advances- his professionalism being number one, or just the plain reason that he was not interested in sleeping with her.
+There are many reasons why Stephen would have rejected Welch’s advances; his professionalism being number one and the plain fact that he was not interested in sleeping with this Hollywood newcomer.
 Welch also had her 2 young children in tow (Tahnee and Damon Welch) during the New York premiere.
 “Sexpot Raquel Welch is bringing her two children to New York for the premiere of her film “Fantastic Voyage” (Indianapolis Star August 16,1966).
 Talk about a caution light!